The morning provides a proper coronation at the usual spot while a jester in the guise of a fox watches from the bushes. What does the fox say?

 Shorter days take away the golden mist mornings¹ of earlier weeks leaving only the light of Albertsons lamp posts for the mid-winter commute.
 Today I was uplifted in that half-light by a “freshly fallen, silent shroud of snow”² transforming the solitary ride into something ethereal.

 Some trick of pre-dawn light briefly imbued the moment with an extraordinary mauve.
-There was no one else, nothing moving, the grand, purple performance for me alone, it seemed.
+There was no one else, nothing moving, the grand, purple performance just for me.
+I felt fortunate.

 A stranger was standing at my bike when I returned from the small patch of woods I’d entered along the river bank.
 “Did you get it?” he asked, slightly surprised at my approach from the brush.
-When I wasn’t sure what he meant, he explained a fluffy red fox had been shadowing me amidst the trees.
+When I wasn’t sure what he meant, he explained a fluffy red fox had been following me.
+I never saw it.